Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation

-Although numerous previous work has claimed that they brought clustering and representation learning into a unified framework, they all, unfortunately, lack an analysis of the effectiveness of the learned representations.
-In this paper, we compare DCRL with the other five methods in six evaluation metrics on six datasets on the left side of Tab.~\ref{tab:4}.
-The results show that DCRL outperforms all other methods, especially in the CRA metric, which is not only the best on all datasets but also reaches 1.0.
-This means that the ``rank" between different manifolds in the latent space is completely preserved and undamaged, which proves the effectiveness of our global ranking loss $L_{rank}$.
+\textbf{Quantitative Metrics.} Though many previous works have claimed that they brought clustering and dimensionality reduction into a unified framework, unfortunately, they all lacked an analysis of the effectiveness of the learned embeddings.
+In this paper, we compare GCML with the other five methods in six quantitative metrics on seven datasets.
+Limited by space, only the results of MNIST-full and Fashion-MNIST are provided on the left side of Tab.~\ref{tab:3} and more results are in \textbf{Appendix A.5}.
+The results show that GCML outperforms all other methods, especially in the CRA metric, which is not only the best on all datasets but reaches 1.0, which means that the ``rank" between different manifolds in the latent space is completely preserved and proves the effectiveness of the global ranking loss $L_{rank}$.